 Foreshore lies between mean high water/mean high water springs (Scotland), or the NTL of rivers and mean low water/mean low water springs (Scotland).
-Foreshore is represented as a polygon, that is, there is no differentiation between sand, mud, shingle and so on.
+Foreshore is represented as a polygon, that is, there is no differentiation between foreshore types such as sand, mud, shingle.